Smooth, silky tart cranberry curd made with whole eggs.

 Puree the berries: if you have an immersion blender, you can blend the berries right in the pan.
 If not, transfer the mix to a blender or food processor and process until all the berries are broken down.

 As long as the pot is no longer very hot, you can crack the eggs into the pot and whisk them in there.
 Temper in the eggs: the cranberry puree is usually still quite hot so we want to be careful not to cook the eggs before they are mixed in.
-Slowly pour the sieved berry mixture into the eggs, stirring as you do.
+Slowly pour the sieved berry mixture into the eggs, stirring the mixture as you do.

 Cook the curd: over medium low heat, stirring often.
 The curd will thicken on the bottom first, make sure you stir it to get it to cook evenly.
 Stop once it coats the back of a spoon, or if you have a thermometer, the temperature reaches 165 F.